jfsc/SOA-Monolith/README.md

 # SOA-Monolith
 ### Introduction

-This is an practical academic exercise to incentive the study of DevOps and Software Architecture.
+This is a practical academic exercise to incentive the study of DevOps and Software Architecture.

 ### Objectives
 * Understanding motivations to break a monolith